chengmeowz/project-posture/README.md

    * [Posturography project](https://docs.google.com/document/d/187VSRm5dXfQdjyiPVOmLSTtaU2VaujCz8QU5Zh54fZw/edit?ts=606652d3), a google doc w/ instructions from Professor Scalzo.
    * [project_document.docx](https://github.com/chengmeowz/project-posture/blob/main/project_document.docx), a doc (some in Chinese) contains our temporary schedule, links when we share w/ each other for new information, steps, etc.
    * [learning_1st_ver](https://github.com/chengmeowz/project-posture/blob/main/code/learning_1st_ver), a folder contains six Jupyter Notebook files in Python which are our first version to do the learning and evaluation part, because we wrote the code at first for each algorithm and combined them later to the [learning.ipynb](https://github.com/chengmeowz/project-posture/blob/main/code/learning.ipynb) when we found there're lots of similar codes.
+   * Other folders are mostly for storing the original data files or the article we read, and [extra](https://github.com/chengmeowz/project-posture/blob/main/extrab) folder is to store pictures for the ReadMe.

 ## Install